Inventory Management

 3. Consider categorizing, bundling, or “kitting” tools

-Chances are, many of your tools fall under certain categories that could make organizing and tracking them even easier.
+Chances are, many of your tools fall under certain categories that could make organizing and tracking them easier.
 For example, there are likely tools every employee needs for every job.
-And then, there are tools required only for drywalling, tools only needed for refinishing hardwood floors, and tools only required for demolition.
+And then, on top of that, there are tools required only for drywalling, tools only needed for refinishing hardwood floors, and tools only required for demolition.

 Take some time to determine how to best categorize the tools your company keeps in stock.
-For example, you can categorize them using “categories” or “tags” in Sortly or even drag them into aptly-named folders.
+Sortly users can bucket inventory using “categories” or “tags” or even drag items into corresponding folders based on tool cribs or fleet vehicles.

 You may also decide that categorizing tools isn’t enough, and you’d like to physically keep them together, too.
 If that’s the case, you might consider kitting your inventory.
 By bundling inventory, you can combine a set of frequently used tools into one “kit.”
 You can even create a barcode or QR code for the kit.
 This can be helpful for toolboxes or sets that employees grab before heading out to a job site.